-- a.
-Retain the original façades of the building that are visible from the public right-of-way.
-Do not change the character, appearance, configuration, or materials of the façade, except to restore buildings to their original appearance. - b.
-Do not add architectural features to a building that it never had (e.g., do not add a front porch to a house which never had one).
+Retain the original street elevations of the building that are is most visible from the public right-of-way.
+The other elevations of the building should be retained to the greatest extent possible.
+Do not change the character, appearance, configuration, or materials of the façade, except to restore buildings to their original appearance.

-2. Exterior Walls
+Do not add architectural features to a building that it never had (e.g., do not add a front porch to a house that never had one).

+EXTERIOR WALLS

-- a.
-Repair damaged exterior wall materials to the greatest extent possible.
-Replace only those sections which are deteriorated beyond repair.
-Replace deteriorated wall materials in kind to match existing wall materials. - b.
-Do not apply aluminum, vinyl or other synthetic siding as a replacement for a primary building material.
-Artificial siding materials have been documented to cause serious, costly and often irreparable damage to underlying materials and structural members. - c.
-Do not paint masonry.
-Moisture may become trapped between the paint and masonry, causing deterioration of the underlying materials and structural members.
+Repair damaged exterior wall materials, details, and ornamentation to the greatest extent possible.
+Replace only those sections that are deteriorated beyond repair.
+Replace deteriorated wall materials, details, and ornamentation in kind, to match existing wall materials.

-3. Porches

-- a.
-Front porches are character-defining features for many building forms and architectural styles; do not remove any element of an original front porch. - b.
+Do not apply aluminum or vinyl as a replacement for a primary building material.
+These artificial siding materials can cause irreparable damage to underlying materials and structural members.
+Fiber cement siding and other board siding that matches wood siding in profile, dimension, and texture may be used as an in-kind replacement material for siding deteriorated beyond repair.

+Do notAvoid painting masonry that has not already been painted.
+Moisture can become trapped between the paint and masonry, causing deterioration of the underlying materials and structural members.
+Painting of exterior walls is not otherwise regulated.

+PORCHES

+Do not remove any element of an original front porch, except non character-defining porch floors, which may be replaced with a concrete slab on grade if desired, as long as all other elements are retained.

 Do not enclose a front porch.
-If a front porch is screened, it shall be performed in such a way that it is reversible and does not damage any historic fabric. - c.
-Do not add a new porch or deck to the main façade where one never existed. - d.
-Repair damaged porch elements in kind whenever possible.
-If replacement is necessary, replace only those elements deteriorated beyond repair.
-The replacement element shall match the original in design, profile, finish, and texture.
-The replacement material shall not promote the deterioration of adjacent materials (refer to treatment guidelines in Appendix C.) Do not add porch elements that were not historically present. - e.
+To screen a front porch, install the screen in a way that is reversible, does not damage any historic fabric, and is compatible with the historic design.

+Repair damaged porch elements whenever possible.
+If replacement is necessary, replace in kind only those elements deteriorated beyond repair.
+The replacement material shall not promote the deterioration of adjacent materials (refer to treatment guidelines in Appendix C.) Do not add porch elements that were not historically present.

 If original porch elements are missing, they may be restored to their historic appearance if sufficient documentation exists to ensure accuracy.

-4. Roofs
+ROOFS

-a.
-Use roofing materials which duplicate the appearance and profile of the original materials whenever possible.
-The color of the new roofing material should be comparable to the color of the original material.
-If the original roofing material previously has been replaced with composition shingle roofing, the existing roofing may be replaced with roofing materials that historically would have been appropriate for the building form and style.
-For example, if the roofing historically was wood shingle but has been replaced with composition shingle, it is acceptable to replace the existing composition shingle roof with a new composition shingle roof.
-Refer to the Architectural Character section of these Design Standards.
+Maintain and repair character-defining roof materials whenever possible.
+If the roof material is not a character-defining feature of the building (e.g. asphalt shingles) or if it has been replaced, it may be replaced with the original material, with an in-kind material, or with a metal roof if desired.
+Refer to the Architectural Character section of these Design Standards for information about character-defining roof materials found in the District.

-- b.
-Maintain the shape and slope of the original roof as seen from the street. - c.
-Maintain original decorative roof elements such as exposed rafter ends, bargeboards, or cornices.
+Maintain the shape and slope of the original roof as seen from the street.

+Maintain original decorative roof elements, such as exposed rafter ends, bargeboards, or cornices.
 Do not add decorative roof elements that were not historically present.